Health and Safety Adviser

 Health and safety advisers may do some or all of the following:

-- develop policies and procedures to minimise workplace hazards
+- provide reports, and develop strategies, policies and procedures to minimise workplace hazards

 - educate and train staff in managing workplace risks